jlongtine/ansible-rails/README.md

 **available options**

+    - path:
+      description:
+        - path which should cd'd into to run commands
+      required: yes
+    - command:
+      description:
+        - an arbitrary rake command to be executed
+      required: yes
+      default: no
     - executable:
       description:
         - Bundler executable
       required: no
       default: $GEM_HOME/bin/bundle
-    - path:
-      description:
-        - path which should cd'd into to run commands
-      required: yes
     - rails_env:
       description:
         - RAILS_ENV used by commands